 The luteal phase is the second half of our cycle, from ovulation until next period.
 This is almost always 2 weeks, so if our cycle is shorter or longer, the difference will be in the follicular phase.

-Progesterone is more yang in nature compared to Oestrogen.
+Progesterone is more yang in nature compared to oestrogen which is considered yin.
 As progesterone rises, our body temperature rises which can sometimes lead to night sweats and some irritability.
 Night sweating is called “thief sweating” in Chinese medicine and is something to let our health care professional know.

 As we become more in tune with our cycle, we notice that there might be less endurance and energy than in the previous phase.
+Research confirms that we fatigue faster during workout because oestrogen and testosterone drop and we need more time to recover.
 In the luteal phase, the body has released an egg.
-It is preoccupied with the possibility that there is an potential opportunity to grow life.
+It is preoccupied with the possibility that there is a potential opportunity to grow life.
 So rest days are encouraged during this phase or changing our training regime to more a yin style.

 During this phase, premenstrual symptoms (PMS) may start to present.
 It is important to remember PMS is common, however it is not normal.
 Bloating, cramping, lower back pain and other PMS can impact our ability to use our body.
 In particular, if we don’t use our core correctly (due to bloating, lower back pain or cramping), it may result in injury.
 We should mention any symptoms we notice in our next consultation with our health care professional.